MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/slow-smb-file-transfer.md

 - Try an unbuffered I/O copy for files larger than 1 GB by using the `robocopy /J` command from the command line.
 - Enable and use [SMB compression](/windows-server/storage/file-server/smb-compression).

-  - This will greatly reduce transfer times and bandwidth utilization for large files containing significant whitespace, such as virtual machine disks, ISO, DMP, and so on.
+  - This will greatly reduce transfer time and bandwidth utilization for large files containing significant whitespace, such as virtual machine disks, ISO, and DMP.
-  - Non-compressible data, like archive files (zip, 7z, rar, and so on), mp4 video, and mp3 won't see significant performance improvements with SMB compression.
+  - Non-compressible data, like archive files (zip, 7z, and ar), mp4 video, and mp3 won't see significant performance improvements with SMB compression.
   - SMB compression is available starting with Windows 11 and Windows Server 2022.

 - SMB speeds can be limited by storage performance.